0X-JonMichaelGalindo/LimnJS/README.md

 imports.emit( "Something.EventType*", "" );
 //^Listeners will react to this after the current code block finishes.

-await imports.emit( "Something.EventType*", "" );
+//(using JavaScript async/await syntax): await imports.emit( "Something.EventType*", "" );
-//^All listeners will finish firing before this block continues its code.
+//^All listeners will finish executing before this block continues executing.
 ```
 (The code above uses JavaScript async/await syntax.
 You can read about async/await on [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await))